 Certain diseases including Sjogren’s syndrome, collagen vascular disease, and rheumatoid arthritis can all contribute to dry eye syndrome.
 Another reason you might have dry eyes is if your eyelids don’t close properly.
 Any time your body doesn’t produce enough quality tears to lubricate your eyes, you may experience the symptoms of dry eye syndrome.

-Dr. Burrell examines your eyes and determines the cause so she can offer you the most effective treatment options.
+Dr. Burrell and Dr. Vrotsos examine your eyes and determines the cause so she can offer you the most effective treatment options.

 Artificial tear drops and ointments are the most common way to treat dry eyes.
 The drops restore moisture to your eyes and relieve the uncomfortable symptoms.
 If you have chronically dry eyes, you’ll most likely have to use the drops on a regular basis to keep your eyes moist.
 Some drops help your eyes produce more tears, too.

 In some cases, blocking the tear ducts with a tiny plug, or through a surgical procedure to close the ducts, keeps natural tears in your eyes so they can provide lubrication.
-Dr. Burrell advises you regarding the best treatment options for your particular condition.
+Dr. Burrell and Dr. Vrotsos will advise you regarding the best treatment options for your particular condition.

-If you’re experiencing dry eyes that don’t seem to get better with over-the-counter eye drops, call or schedule an appointment online with Dr. Burrell at the Aurora locations.
+If you’re experiencing dry eyes that don’t seem to get better with over-the-counter eye drops, call or schedule an appointment online with Dr. Burrell and Dr. Vrotsos at the Aurora locations.